 DeathMarch 28, 1929 in Québec

 Party LeaderSeptember 05, 1904 to July 08, 1920

-If Quebec today can reap the benefits of the immense potential of northern development, it is in part thanks to the far-reaching vision of Lomer Gouin.
+If Quebec now possesses great potential for the development of the North, it is in part thanks to Lomer Gouin.

-Born in 1861, Lomer Gouin was a well-known Montreal lawyer who was admitted to the Quebec Bar in 1884.
-He succeeded Simon-Napoléon Parent as Premier in 1905.
+Born in 1861, Lomer Gouin was a renowned lawyer in Montréal after having been admitted to the Bar in 1884.
+He succeeded Simon-Napoléon Parent and would be named Premier in 1905.

-Sensitive to the challenges posed by burgeoning urbanization, the Cabinet of Lomer Gouin created the Ministry of Municipal Affairs as well as that of Public Works.
-He resigned as Premier in 1920 to continue his political career at the federal level.
+Aware of the challenges presented by increasing urbanization, Gouin’s cabinet created the Ministry of Municipal Affairs and Ministry of Transportation.
+He resigned from his position as Premier in 1921 in order to continue his work in the federal arena.

-Appointed Lieutenant-Governor of Quebec on January 10, 1929, he died in office on March 28 of the same year.
+Named Lieutenant-Governor of the province of Quebec on January 10, 1929, he died in the course of his duties on March 28, 1929.